morgansaras27/MAE598-FinalProject/README.md

 ## Google Colab Implementations
 Google Colab implementations of this code are available within this Github page.
+There is one notebook for the NN model and another for the LSTM and GRU models.
 When running with these implementations follow these steps:
-     1) Upload desired dataset file to your own personal Google Drive.
+- Upload desired dataset file to your own personal Google Drive.
-     2) Update the Google Colab implementation to include the proper file path and filename.
+- Update the Google Colab implementation to include the proper file path and filename.
+- Ensure that GPU hardware is selected.
-     3) Starting at the top, run each block of code in sequence.
+- Starting at the top, run each block of code in sequence.